-The choice district must send a copy of each student's Notice of Intent to Enroll to the respective resident district by January 16 to serve as notification.
+Each resident district must be informed if any of their resident students are participating in the choice program.
+The choice district must send a copy of each student's Notice of Intent to Enroll to the respective resident district by January 17 or as soon as possible after receipt to serve as notification.

-Submit the enrollment data to the Department of Education by January 23, 2015.
+Submit the enrollment data to the Department of Education by January 22, 2020.
 This enrollment is final and cannot be adjusted after this deadline.
 If accepted students decline the offer to enroll in a choice program (by not sending in the Notice of Intent to Enroll Form by Jan.
-6) and the district selects students from a wait list, this process must be completed by January 23 in order that an accurate final enrollment count can be submitted.
+6) and the district selects students from a wait list, this process must be completed by January 22, in order that an accurate final enrollment count can be submitted.

 The resident district is responsible for the transportation of all eligible choice students.
 Visit the transportation procedures for more information.
 The choice district must send the resident district Transportation Requests for those students.
-If the student is currently in the terminal grade of their resident district, the request for transportation is sent to the receiving school with which the resident district has a send/receive agreement because it will be responsible for the student's transportation (as this is the school the student would have attended if he/she did not attend the choice school).
+If the student is currently in the terminal grade of his or her resident district, the request for transportation is sent to the receiving school with which the resident district has a send/receive agreement because it will be responsible for the student's transportation (as this is the school the student would have attended if he/she did not attend the choice school).

 The requests must be received by March 15.

 Late applications: Districts may accept late applications after the December 3 deadline until October 14 of the current enrollment year, however, no new applicants can be enrolled above the district's approved maximum enrollment for FY2021(with the exception of students who receive a commissioner approved waiver of the application deadline).
 Late applicants can be considered for enrollment only after those who applied before the deadline.